whisperrnote/whisperrchat-b82a8ded/DEMO_SCENARIOS.md

 8. **Say**: "Recipients scan to receive funds on their wallet"

 ### Closing (10 seconds)
-**Say**: "With username discovery, QR codes, crypto support, and rich gifting, WhisperChat makes Web3 communication effortless and fun!"
+**Say**: "With username discovery, QR codes, crypto support, and rich gifting, Tenchat makes Web3 communication effortless and fun!"

 ---

 ## 🎬 Extended Demo Script (5 minutes)

 ### Introduction (30 seconds)
-**Say**: "Welcome to WhisperChat - a Web3-first messaging app that combines the best of traditional chat with blockchain innovation.
+**Say**: "Welcome to Tenchat - a Web3-first messaging app that combines the best of traditional chat with blockchain innovation.
 Let me show you what makes it special."

 ### Part 1: User Discovery (1 minute)